shockscript/spec/src/packages.md

 ## Source path

-- A package must contain exactly one definition item, and its name must match the source path.
+- A package definition must contain exactly one definition item, and its name must match the source path.
+- A source file must consist of exactly one package definition.